cdaringe/rad/README.md

 ## the future

 currently this tool uses/embeds nodejs for a runtime and js as the scripting language.  this is great!  however, it does make for a fat executable.  long term we want to migrate to smaller binary, convert the engine to Rust (safe, fast, on-the-metal), and embed a smaller scripting language.
 ATM, we are looking at Juila for that replacement.
 Julia is "nearly as fast as C", small, and gives developers a proper language to script build tasks with (read: not bash, & embeddable).
-Julia debugging support, or any commo, embeddable scripting language for that matter, is not nearly as stable & easy as node.
+Julia debugging support, or any common, embeddable scripting language for that matter, is not nearly as stable & easy as node.
 Therefore, we will stick with node until further notice!